 Along Came a Spider was adapted as a feature film in 2001, featuring Morgan Freeman as Alex Cross.
-There are seventeen novels in the Alex Cross series so far, with the 18th, Kill Alex Cross, due for release this year.
+There are eighteen novels in the Alex Cross series so far, with the 19th, Free Alex Cross, due for release in October.
 Another of James Patterson's popular suspense novel series is the Women's Murder Club series.

 The first Women's Murder Club novel, 1st To Die, was published in 2001.
 In it, San Francisco police detective Lindsay Boxer, suffering from severe depression and a life threatening blood disease, is called to the scene of a horrific crime - a young newlywed couple has been viciously murdered in their hotel room on their wedding night, the bride still in her wedding gown.

 Covering the story of the crime is Cindy Thomas, a rookie investigative reporter for the San Francisco Chronicle.
 Lindsay and Cindy form an unlikely friendship as Lindsay begins tracking down a brutal, twisted serial killer.